AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `med 3` views the medicines taken by the 3rd patient in the address book.
+* `list` followed by `med 3` views the medicines taken by the 3rd patient in CLInic.
 * `find Jackson` followed by `med 1` views the medicines taken by the 1st patient in the results of the `find` command.

 ### Logging a visit for a patient : `log`